JiyaMehta-6/AutoML-Cash-Flow-Optimization-for-Insurance-Companies/README.md

 Gradient Boosting Regressor

-🔹 Model Selection Metric
+Model selection criterion:

-RMSE (Root Mean Squared Error) via cross-validation
+Root Mean Squared Error (RMSE)

-The model with the lowest RMSE is automatically selected and used for final predictions.
+The model with the lowest RMSE is selected and trained as the final predictor.

 ⚙️ Technology Stack
 Layer	Tools